-Signatories will agree to work with all relevant players (charterers, owners, disponent owners and other business partners in the charter party chain) to collect and process the information necessary to calculate emissions intensity and assess climate alignment.
+Signatories will agree to work with owners, disponent owners and business partners to collect and process the information necessary to calculate emissions intensity and assess climate alignment.

 3.3 Requirements at each information flow step

 This section is broken into four steps with information flowing from one to the next.
 The intent of this section is to give appropriate background and clearly demonstrate how information flows between parties.
 Specific accountability requirements regarding data types, data sources, and service providers are stated at each step.